 I heard rumor there was an EDS clinic in Utah but have no details and am hearing conflicting info.
 Please email if have current news: firstname.lastname@example.org thanks.
 (Sorry to get anyone’s hopes up if false.)

 Dr. Osvaldo Schirripa specializes in diagnosing the EDS and HSDs in central Oregon

 The International Ehlers-Danlos Society now (2019) also hosts several worldwide online virtual support meetings on the Zoom platform for different cross-sections of our community here now ( patients, parents and caregivers, men, rare types only, vEDS only, more): https://www.ehlers-danlos.com/virtual-support/

-The Inspire Community (allows anonymity unlike Facebook, the EDS support forum started by the EDNF but has worldwide members going back years)
+The Inspire Community (allows anonymity unlike Facebook, the EDS support forum started by the EDNF but has worldwide members going back years).
+That said, some people have found themselves censored or blocked by TEDS on this forum for not agreeing to everything they say.

-There are many EDS support groups on Facebook besides the ones above, including others which are “closed” (membership list is visible to all on FB, but not what you post which is only visible to group members), and others that are “secret” (only visible by invitation only from FB friends, so quite “protected” and safe as long as all members are discreet with the information they are privy to).
+There are many EDS support groups on Facebook besides the ones above, including others which are “closed” (membership list is visible to all on Facebook, but not what you post which is only visible to group members), and others that are “secret” (only visible by invitation only from Facebook friends, so quite “protected” and safe as long as all members are discreet with the information they are privy to).

-You might also search for FB groups starting with the words “Ehlers-Danlos”, “Hypermobility” or “Hypermobility Syndrome” as well as for groups specific to your particular type of EDS if known.
-E.g. Vascular EDS, Classical EDS, etc.
+You might also search for Facebook groups starting with the words “Ehlers-Danlos”, “Hypermobility” or “Hypermobility Syndrome” as well as for groups specific to your particular type of EDS if known.
+E.g. Vascular EDS, Classical EDS, etc. Or for your specific area or state.
+(E.g. “Oregon Area Ehlers-Danlos…”)

-There are also Facebook groups for Chiari malformation support, Asperger’s and Austism Spectrum and Mast Cell Activation Disorders as well as an official page managed by The Mast Cell Diseases Society.
+There are also Facebook groups for Chiari malformation support, Austistics and Mast Cell Activation Disorders as well as an official page managed by The Mast Cell Diseases Society.
 (Formerly known as The Mastocytosis Society prior to 2019.)
 Basically, there are groups on Facebook for just about any interest you could think of.
 (They are easy to start).

 All groups have their own rules and screening questions to join, please respect them for the sake of the volunteer administrators, and please respect your fellow members privacy and do not share what you learn in any group anywhere else without their express permission.